Haxprox/etoken-checker/README.md

 ## Usage
 ### Installation:
+- Download installation script
 ```
 curl -O https://raw.githubusercontent.com/Haxprox/etoken-checker/master/ewatcher-install.sh
 ```
-Then run it :
+- And run it
 ```
 sudo bash ewatcher-install.sh
 ```
-You will be asked to specify your eToken or smart card ID and agent parameters, then 'ewatcher.service' systemd unit and 'ewatcher.sh' script will be installed to approptiate folder.
+***You will be prompted to specify your current eToken or smart card ID, agent parameters and systemd unit status.***

+- Watcher now is deamonized and working.

 ## Compatibility